dlebansais/PgBreeder-Disclosed/Tutorial/AnimalHusbandryGuide.md

 Improved, in this context, means several things :

 + Genes control the aspect of pets, which means that it is possible to select offspring for the purpose of, for instance, obtaining new pets with the desired color, or shape.
 + Genes also control pet "traits", how powerful they are (see [The Traits of a Pet](http://wiki.projectgorgon.com/wiki/The_Traits_of_a_Pet) for the meaning of each trait).
 Combining pets with different trait values result in offspring that have sometimes better, and sometimes worse, traits.
-Knowing how genes are combined helps predicting the result of breeding, toward improved pets.
+Knowing how genes are combined helps to predict the result of breeding, toward improved pets.

 In the remaining of this guide, we will focus on traits, because they are easier to reason about.